Type 03 Chū-SAM

-The Type 03 Medium-Range Surface-to-Air Missile (03式中距離地対空誘導弾, maru-san-shiki-chu-kyori-chi-tai-kuu-yuudou-dan) or SAM-4 or Chu-SAM (中SAM, Chū-Samu) is a Japanese developed surface-to-air missile system currently in service with the JGSDF.
+The Type 03 Medium-Range Surface-to-Air Missile (03式中距離地対空誘導弾, maru-san-shiki-chu-kyori-chi-tai-kuu-yuudou-dan) or SAM-4 or Chu-SAM (中SAM, Chū-Samu) is a Japanese developed surface-to-air missile system in service with the JGSDF.
 The SAM's vehicle chassis is based on the Kato Works Ltd/Mitsubishi Heavy Industries NK series heavy crane truck.
 It uses a state-of-the-art active electronically scanned array radar.

-Overview
+History

+The Technical Research and Development Institute (TRDI) developed the Type 03 in 1990 alongside Mitsubishi Electronics Corporation (MEC).
+The first prototypes were developed in 2001.

+The Type 03 was operational in the JGSDF in 2003.
+According to the TRDI, they stated that the Type 03 is the successor of the Improved Hawk missiles.
+The missile was tested on November 20, 2006 at the MacGregor Range, White Sands Missile Range.

+On November 25, 2025, the Type 03 was deployed in Yonaguni.

+On November 30, 2025, talks were underway between Tokyo and Manila on potentially exporting the Type 03.
+On December 4, 2025, Tokyo has denied reports that the Type 03 were planned to be exported.

+Design

 The Chu-SAM air defense system is based on 8×8 cross country unarmored trucks, and includes a command center, radar unit, launcher, and transloader, with each unit equipped with six missiles that travel at Mach 2.5.
 The system can track up to 100 targets simultaneously and target 12 at the same time, engaging fighter jets, helicopters, and cruise missiles.

 Upgrade

 Chu-SAM Kai

 In 2014, the JGSDF began evaluation of the upgraded Chu-SAM Kai, which uses improved sensor and networking features for better range and targeting of more complex cruise and anti-surface missile threats.
 During the summer of 2015, 10 Chu-SAM Kai missiles were test fired at White Sands Missile Range in the United States and successfully intercepted various targets, including a GQM-163 Coyote supersonic target drone; White Sands hosted the launches because the location's large size and controlled airspace allowed for testing conditions unavailable in Japan.
 Operational tests of the Chu-SAM Kai took place at White Sands, in 2016.

 All procurements are expected to be completed by the FY2032 budget.